NIGHTFURY0X01/picoCTF/challenges/Riddle-Registry/README.md

 ![Step 4](images/4.png)

 In the exiftool output you will see many metadata fields.
-One of the fields contained a Base64-encoded string similar to:
+One of the fields contained a Base64 encoded string similar to:

 ```bash